St. John’s, Newfoundland Finds Mayoral Candidate In Finn The Cattle Dog

 St. John’s, Newfoundland may have found the ideal mayoral candidate that anyone would back.

 Newfoundland is Canada’s easternmost province and boasts impressive seascapes and some of the friendliest people on Earth.
 It may also end up being home to the first canine mayoral candidate that St. John’s, Newfoundland has ever seen.
-Several news outlets, including The New York Post, are reporting that Finn, a 5-year-old Australian cattle dog, has mounted a YouTube campaign as St. John’s begins its race to find a mayor.
+Several news outlets, including The New York Post, are reporting that Finn, a five-year-old Australian cattle dog, has mounted a YouTube campaign as St. John’s begins its race to find a mayor.

 It’s certainly not the first time an animal has run for public office; there have been several animals looking for the top job in cities and towns worldwide, dating all the way back to the times of Roman Emperor Caligula.
 Incitatus was reportedly Caligula’s favorite horse, and some humans undoubtedly wish they could live as this horse did.
 Reportedly, Incitatus lived in a marble stall, ate gold-infused oats, and served on the Roman consul, according to Suetonius, an ancient Roman historian.
 Granted, Caligula was insane, but Readers Digest notes that there are locations across the globe where animals have snagged top political offices, thereby making St. John’s, Newfoundland absolutely no exception to the rule.